 • standard: Use only standard (free but slower) rails

-If not specified, the default scheme is determined by your merchant dashboard settings.
+If not specified, the default scheme is determined by your application configuration.
+Speak to your account manager to change this.